AeranicusCascadia/lightbox_campaigns/README.md

    The following rules can be used to fine-grain the circumstances under which the campaigns's lightbox will be displayed to users.
 Any number of rules can be combined and *all* rules must pass for content to be displayed.

+    - Pages

+     If paths are listed and the "Only the listed pages" option is selected, the campaign will only appear on the listed paths.

+     If the "All pages except those listed" option is selected, the campaign will display on any path *expect* the listed paths.

+     If no paths are listed, the campaign will display on *any* path.

    - Content Types

-     If any content types are selected, the lightbox will only display on pages of the content types selected.
+     If any content types are selected, the campaign will only display on pages of the content types selected.

-     If no content types are selected, the lightbox will display on pages of *any* content type.
+     If no content types are selected, the campaign will display on pages of *any* content type.

    - Roles

-     If any user roles are selected, the lightbox will only to users belonging to the selected roles.
+     If any user roles are selected, the campaign will only to users belonging to the selected roles.

-     If no user roles are selected, the lightbox will display to *all* users.
+     If no user roles are selected, the campaign will display to *all* users.

-   - Paths

-     If paths are listed and the "Show only for the specified paths" option is selected, the lightbox will only appear on the listed paths.

-     If the "Hide for the specified paths" option is selected, the lightbox will display on any path *expect* the listed paths.

-     If no paths are listed, the lightbox will display on *any* path.

 MAINTAINERS
 -----------